Point-Based Value Iteration for POMDPs with Neural Perception Mechanisms: Implementation and Experimental Evaluation

-\startpara{Strategy synthesis ($4 {\times} 4$)} Fig.~\ref{fig:car_parking_safe_unsafe} presents paths ($\pi_1$, $\pi_2$ and $\pi_3$) for synthesised strategies starting from three particles in a given initial belief in two different scenarios, as well as the corresponding lower bound values for different regions of the environment.
+\startpara{Strategy synthesis ($4 {\times} 4$)} \figref{fig:car_parking_safe_unsafe} presents paths ($\pi_1$, $\pi_2$ and $\pi_3$) for synthesised strategies starting from three particles in a given initial belief in two different scenarios, as well as the corresponding lower bound values for different regions of the environment.
 It also shows (on the right) the lower and upper bound values computed for the initial belief at each iteration.
-In both cases, there is an obstacle highlighted with black border.
-We consider strategies for when the reward associated to a collision is defined as in the reward structure in the model's description, i.e., ($r_S(s_A,(x,y)) = -1000$ if $(x,y) \in \mathcal{R}_O$) (Fig.~\ref{fig:car_parking_safe_unsafe} top), and when that penalty is increased to $-5000$ (Fig.~\ref{fig:car_parking_safe_unsafe} bottom).
+In all cases, there is an obstacle, highlighted with black border.
 We assume a uniform distribution over the points in the initial belief.

-We see that, when the negative reward of a collision with the obstacle is increased, Fig.~\ref{fig:car_parking_safe_unsafe} (bottom), all the generated paths avoid the cell with the obstacle.
+We consider strategies for when the {\revise reward $k_O$ associated to a collision equals $1000$ (\figref{fig:car_parking_safe_unsafe}, top), and when it equals $5000$} (\figref{fig:car_parking_safe_unsafe}, middle and bottom).
+We see that, when the negative reward of a collision with the obstacle is increased, \figref{fig:car_parking_safe_unsafe} (middle), all the generated paths avoid the cell with the obstacle.
 We also see that, in the first step, the action chosen is to move {\em left}; while this is possible for path $\pi_0$ (red), taking that action from the other two initial belief points would take the agent out of the environment, in which case the agent would not move.

-For the scenario with the original reward structure, Fig.~\ref{fig:car_parking_safe_unsafe} (top), since the negative reward associated with a collision with the obstacle is lower, we see that such a reward can be compensated for by the agent afterwards, i.e., it can choose to move upwards from all points in the initial belief, resulting in a possibly unsafe strategy where a collision could happen.
+For the case {\revise when $k_O = 1000$}, \figref{fig:car_parking_safe_unsafe} (top), since the negative reward associated with a collision with the obstacle is lower, we see that such a reward can be compensated for by the agent afterwards, i.e., it can choose to move upwards from all points in the initial belief, resulting in a possibly unsafe strategy where a collision could happen.
+Finally, in \figref{fig:car_parking_safe_unsafe} (bottom), we plot the generated paths for the probabilistic environment of \egref{ex:parking:model}.
+Considering the initial position relative to the parking spot, the probabilistic environment can be advantageous for the agent, as it is possible to reach the spot with fewer moves than in the deterministic case.
+This is indeed reflected through a slightly higher expected reward for the initial belief.